 In many traditional Jewish communities, women wear head coverings after marriage.
-This practice takes many different forms: hats, scarves, and wigs all cover and reveal different lengths of hair.
+This practice takes many different forms: Hats, scarves, and wigs (often referred to as sheitels [SHAYtulls) all cover and reveal different lengths of hair.
 Many women only don the traditional covering when entering or praying in a synagogue, and still others have rejected hair covering altogether.
 What is the basis for this Jewish practice, and what are some of the legal and social reasons for its variations?

 The origin of the tradition lies in the Sotah ritual, a ceremony described in the Bible that tests the fidelity of a woman accused of adultery.
 According to the Torah, the priest uncovers or unbraids the accused woman’s hair as part of the humiliation that precedes the ceremony (Numbers 5:18).
 From this, the Talmud (Ketuboth 72) concludes that under normal circumstances hair covering is a biblical requirement for women.

 The Mishnah in Ketuboth (7:6), however, implies that hair covering is not an obligation of biblical origin.
 It discusses behaviors that are grounds for divorce such as, “appearing in public with loose hair, weaving in the marketplace, and talking to any man” and calls these violations of Dat Yehudit, which means Jewish rule, as opposed to Dat Moshe, Mosaic rule.
 This categorization suggests that hair covering is not an absolute obligation originating from Moses at Sinai, but rather is a standard of modesty that was defined by the Jewish community.